Concatenate Date in Excel: How to Combine Date and Time in Excel

 Method 2: Using the CONCATENATE function:

 You can also use the excel concat dates to concatenate dates.
-For example, to concatenate dates in cells A1 and B1 into cell C1, use this formula:
+For example, if you wish to concatenate dates in cells A1 and B1 into cell C1, you can use this formula:

 =CONCATENATE(A1, " ", B1)